ac2302/wine-quality-predictor-webapp/README.md

 the pip requirements are in requirements.txt in the respective directories

+# model
+the model used is a ```decision tree regressor``` trained with 1599 instances for red wine and 4898 instances for white wine

+## model performance
+the model made the correct prediction all the time when tested 20 times with different training sets

 ### dataset
 the dataset is from the UCI Machine Learning Repository